inviqa/ansible-jumpcloud/README.md

 ...
 ```
 ## TODO
+- [ ] replace TAGS support with GROUPS support
-- [ ] create a conditional check to update tags only if they are defined as Variables
+- [ ] create a conditional check to update groups only if they are defined as Variables
-- [ ] add the automation of the tag creation if the tag doesn't exists in JC role
+- [ ] add the automation of the group creation if the group doesn't exists in JC role
-- [ ] add the possibility to define which users need to be tagged for that host's tag
+- [ ] add the possibility to define which users need to be grouped for that host's group

 ## License
 -------